 - · American Indian/Alaskan Native

-- Asian
+- · Asian

-- Native Hawaiian or Other Pacific Islander
+- · Native Hawaiian or Other Pacific Islander

 - · Black/African American

-Hispanic/Latino of anyWhiteTwo or More Races y race b.
+Hignoria/Lating of any U. #0.00 Hispanic/Latino of anyWhite y race · Two or More Races b.
 If applicable, describe any additional subgroups of students other than the statutorily required subgroups (i.e. , economically disadvantaged students, students from major racial and ethnic groups, children with disabilities, and English learners) used in the Statewide accountability system.
-Disadvantaged Students; Students d student groups as part of the accountability system; Economically ents with Disabilities (SWD); and Students designated as English groups of students are included. foster care and students with a achievement as measured by the information on academic programming. ated by student groups, including homeless students, status as a child in parent(s) in the military, Maryland will report on academic he academic assessments.
+Disadvantaged Students; Students; d student groups as part of the accountability system; Economically ents with Disabilities (SWD); and Students designated as English groups of students are included. foster care and students with a achievement as measured by the information on academic programming. ated by student groups, including homeless students, status as a child in parent(s) in the military, Maryland will report on academic he academic assessments.
 Additionally, Maryland will report ress and high school graduation rates for homeless students and students additional student groups will not be a part of the accountability system. c.
 Does the State intend to include in the English learner subgroup the results of students previously identified as English learners on the State assessments required under ESEA section 1111(b)(2)(B)(v)(I) for purposes of State accountability (ESEA section 1111(b)(3)(B))?
-Note that a student's results may be included in the English learner subgroup for not more than four years after the student ceases to be identified as an English learner.
-Yes No d.
-If applicable, choose one of the following options for recently arrived English learners in the State: ☑ Applying the exception under ESEA section 1111(b)(3)(A)(i); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(ii); or ii.
-Minimum N-Size (ESEA section 1111(c)(3)(A)):
+Note that a student's results may be included in the English learner subgroup for not more than four years after the student ceases to be identified as an English learner. ☑ Yes □ No d.
+If applicable, choose one of the following options for recently arrived English learners in the State: ☐ Applying the exception under ESEA section 1111(b)(3)(A)(i); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(ii); or ii. $\underline{\text{Minimum N-Size}}$ (ESEA section 1111(c)(3)(A)):